inmanta/inmanta-core/docs/language.rst

     file1_config = {"path": "/opt/1"}
     f1 = File(host=h1, **file1_config)

-It is also possible to append elements to a relation with the `+=` operator.
+It is also possible to append elements to a relation with the :code:`+=` operator.

 .. code-block:: inmanta